erfianugrah/cloudflare_api_scripts/current/video-resizer-pre-warmer/README.md

 4. **Load Testing Tool**: Uses k6 to simulate real-world load against your video CDN using the pre-warmed videos with configurable traffic patterns.

+5. **Video Validation Tool**: Validates video files for corruption and integrity issues using FFmpeg/FFprobe, with parallel processing support.

-5. **Unified Framework (`main.py`)**: Provides a single entry point for all functionality, making it easy to run the complete workflow with a single command.
+6. **Unified Framework (`main.py`)**: Provides a single entry point for all functionality, making it easy to run the complete workflow with a single command.

 ## End-to-End Workflow

 The tool now provides a seamless end-to-end (e2e) workflow that includes:

 1. **Pre-warming**: Cache video transformations in Cloudflare KV to ensure optimal performance
+2. **Video Validation**: Check video files for corruption and integrity issues
-2. **Error Report Generation**: Analyze failures and produce detailed reports
+3. **Error Report Generation**: Analyze failures and produce detailed reports
-3. **Load Testing**: Run k6 tests against the pre-warmed videos, excluding any problematic files
+4. **Load Testing**: Run k6 tests against the pre-warmed videos, excluding any problematic files

 ### Running the Complete E2E Workflow